linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume II/Finite Mathematics for Financial Modeling/Time Value of Money.md

 There are many applications in finance where it is necessary to determine the rate of change in values over a period of time.
 If values are increasing over time, we refer to the rate of change as the growth rate.
 To make comparisons easier, we usually specify the growth rate as a rate per year.

 For example, if we wish to determine the rate of growth in these values, we solve for the unknown interest rate.
 Consider the growth rate of dividends for General Electric.
 General Electric pays dividends each year.
-In 1996, for example, General Electric paid dividends of  $0.317 per share of its common stock, whereas in 2006 the company paid$ 1.03 in dividends per share.
+In 1996, for example, General Electric paid dividends of  \$0.317 per share of its common stock, whereas in 2006 the company paid\$ 1.03 in dividends per share.
 This represents a growth rate of 12.507\%:

 $$